bubdm/etlbox.docu/ETLBoxDocu/articles/dataflow/dataflow_generic_nongeneric.md

 ///Sample object now has a property "test" of type string with the value "Dynamic Property"
 ```

-[The Microsoft documentation gives you a good explanation of the possibilites of the ExpandoObject and also more details about
+[The Microsoft documentation gives you a good explanation of the possibilities of the ExpandoObject and also more details about
 the use of `dynamic`.](https://docs.microsoft.com/en-us/dotnet/api/system.dynamic.expandoobject?view=netframework-4.8)

 ### ETLBox support for ExpandoObject

-In order to use the ExpandoObject and dynmic objects with ETLBox, you simple type your data flow with this object.
+In order to use the ExpandoObject and dynamic objects with ETLBox, you simple type your data flow with this object.
-Alternatively, you just use the non generic object - which automitically will use the ExpandoObject.
+Alternatively, you just use the non generic object - which automatically will use the ExpandoObject.
 The following two lines will do the same:

 ```C#